 Washington Chromatography Discussion Group (WCDG) meets monthly from September to May.
-Meetings are free and include a light dinner & social hour followed by a seminar.
+Meetings are currently being held virtually.

 New to analytical chemistry or looking to sharpen your skills?
 Visit NIST’s site for videos and PowerPoints on Tutorials in Analytical Chemistry